hero image for blog Best Mountain Towns For Second Homes

 This charming town offers a refreshing change of pace for those looking to slow down and relax, surrounded by the majestic Wasatch Mountains.
 If you appreciate natural beauty and think the outdoors make the best playground, Eden and its neighboring towns Huntsville and Liberty, known together as Ogden Valley, are great mountain and ski towns to buy a second home.

 World-class skiing and snowboarding are practically in your backyard at nearby Powder Mountain and Snowbasin ski resorts.
-Powder has one of the largest skiable terrains in North America, with over 8,000 acres.
-The resort limits daily lift tickets which helps preserve the uncrowded experience that skiers and snowboarders covet the most.
+Powder is the largest ski resort in North America, with over 8,000 acres.
+The resort limits daily lift tickets which helps preserve the uncrowded experience that skiers and snowboarders covet the most, and offers exclusive season pass holder benefits.
 For those looking for a backcountry feel without the risk, the resort offers cat skiing for even more remote and untouched terrain.

-Snowbasin holds bragging rights as well, the resort hosted the 2002 Winter Olympics downhill and super-G alpine skiing events, and patrons love the high-speed lifts, luxury lodges, and well-maintained runs.
+Snowbasin holds bragging rights as well, the resort hosted the 2002 Winter Olympics Downhill and Super-G, and Combined Alpine Skiing events, and has been selected to host all Alpine skiing events for the 2034 Winter Olympic and Paralympic Games.
+Patrons love the high-speed lifts, luxury lodges, and well-maintained runs.

 After Utah's epic winters, these slopes transform into an extensive trail system for mountain biking and hiking through alpine meadows and wildflowers with gorgeous mountain vistas.